Skip to Main Content

 Published: 27 February 2007

 ..., there are non‐negligible costs as well.
 Originality/value A first systematic evaluation on the scale‐scope trade‐off and a quantification of the gains from production flexibility in the automotive industry.
-In the automobile industry the number of different models offered for sale has increased...
+One way to reduce the productivity penalty associated with greater variety is to adopt...

 Journal Articles